 Although desirable, global regulatory cooperation can be difficult to accomplish.
 This report identifies key barriers, both legal and practical, to international regulatory cooperation for U.S. government agencies.
-Some agencies reportclaim that they lack statutory authority to account for international effects when making regulatory decisions.
+Some agencies claim that they lack statutory authority to account for international effects when making regulatory decisions.
 Several agency officials, as well as high-level leaders, indicated that international regulatory cooperation was a low priority for agency leaders, as it is an issue with little visibility when accomplished successfully.
 Agencies indicated that legal restrictions on information sharing can hinder international cooperation.
-Finally, coordination among agencies within the U.S. government is a challenge, particularly for independent regulatory agencies, so that regulatory agencies and agencies focused on trade and competitiveness doare not always coordinate theiraware of the activities of other federal regulators.
+Finally, coordination among agencies within the U.S. government is a challenge, particularly for independent regulatory agencies, so that agencies focused on trade and competitiveness are not always aware of the activities of other federal regulators.